Charlie9009/CI_MS1_MYGYM/README.md

 * Cant sign in to the page.
 This will be implemented in the future.

-* In Internet explorer, on the schedule page there are borders on some of the workouts.
+* In Internet explorer, on the schedule page there are small white borders beneath some of the workouts.

+* In Firefox the text on the site can appear a bit smudged in some places.

 ## Deployment